abdurrahimc/abdurrahimc/README.md

-## Hi 👋 I'm Abdurrahim Çalışkan

-🎓 Mechatronics Engineering student
-🤖 Aspiring robotics engineer with a strong focus on autonomous systems

-My main goal is to develop myself in the field of robotics.
-I actively study beyond my university curriculum by taking online courses from institutions such as **University of Michigan, MIT, and Stanford**.

-- 🚗 Currently working on **autonomous mobile robots**
-- 🧭 Interested in **SLAM, navigation, and autonomous decision-making**
-- 📘 Studying robotics fundamentals through academic and online courses
-- 🧠 Exploring the integration of **AI with robotic systems**

-This GitHub profile serves as a **learning portfolio**, where I share:
-- My personal notes and explanations
-- Solved assignments
-- Course-related and personal robotics projects
+## Hi 👋 Hello, I’m Abdurrahim Çalışkan, a Mechatronics Engineering student who is passionate about developing robotic systems to solve real-world problems.

+While improving myself in this field, I realized that my university curriculum does not include many robotics-focused courses.
+However, robotics is what I truly enjoy, so I actively work on developing my skills through online resources and courses from well-known universities such as Harvard, Stanford, and the University of Michigan.

+If you are interested in robotics and reading these lines, I encourage you to explore my repositories.
+You may find useful materials here, including my notes, assignments, and projects derived from courses offered by top universities.
+I hope they can be helpful for your own learning journey.

 📫 Contact: abdurrahimc165@gmail.com

 ---

-### 🛠️ Languages & Tools
-C • Python • ROS 2 • Linux • Git • Arduino • Raspberry Pi
 📍 Robotics topics: SLAM • Autonomous Navigation • Mobile Robots